3‑D Secure authentication

 Overview

 Overall, the format of the payment request does not affect the probability of whether the authentication is going to be triggered and should conform to the standard described in Interaction concepts.
-Similarly, the required parameters used for a certain payment should align with the parameter sets described in the articles about corresponding payment types and, in case of the extended authentication workflow, include the acs_return_url object that contains the web service URLs for redirecting the customer to the web service and for accepting acknowledgement from the issuer.
+Similarly, the required parameters used for a certain payment should align with the parameter sets described in the articles about corresponding payment types and should also include the screen resolution of the customer's device (screen_res), the customer's email (email) and phone number (phone).
+In addition, in case of the extended authentication workflow, the parameters should contain the acs_return_url object with the web service URLs for redirecting the customer to the web service and for accepting acknowledgement from the issuer.

 Required parameters